Ex-crime boss, owner of former Toby Keith's restaurant in Foxboro, sentenced to prison for fraud

 The mobster-turned-Phoenix real estate developer pleaded guilty on Aug.
 10.

-He has agreed to pay over $18 million as a result of his plea to two counts of a 16-count indictment filed in 2020, according to court records.
+He has agreed to pay over $18 million as a result of his plea on two counts of a 16-count indictment filed in 2020, according to court records.

 Capri was also ordered to perform drug tests and a mental health evaluation.

-Toby Keith’s chain, including the one at Patriot Place in Foxboro, abruptly closed its doors in 2019.
-Capri also owned the Rascal Flatts restaurant chain.
+Capri owned the restaurant chain, including the one at Patriot Place that abruptly closed its doors in 2019, and the Rascal Flatts restaurant chain.

 Born Frank Gioia Jr., Capri became a soldier and “made man” in New York City’s Lucchese crime syndicate, one of five families that dominated mafia activity in the city for decades.

-After testifying against fellow mobsters in the 1990s, he entered the Witness Protection Program and was given a new identity.
+After testifying against fellow mob members in the 1990s, he entered the Witness Protection Program and was given a new identity.
 He reemerged as a real estate mogul, according to an investigation by the Arizona Republic newspaper.

 His new identity allowed him to slip under the radar from business associates and government licensing officials looking into his background.